shanest/nasslli25/content/index.md

 # News and Updates

+- A few last-minute changes to the schedule have been made, and information about Zoom format has been added, so please check the [course schedule](schedule) for the most up-to-date information.
 - Schedule update: all three bootcamp courses are now offered on **June 22 only**, in two blocks from 10AM-1PM and 2PM-5PM.
 This format change reflects the lodging update below.
 - Lodging detail: UW Conference Services housing (see link below) is only available starting the night of June 22.
 If you want to arrive early, you will have to arrange alternative lodging options.
 We apologize for this inconvenience.
 - Lodging through UW is live!
 You can use [this link](https://washington.irisregistration.com/Form/6820) to reserve a room (also linked on the registration page).
 The deadline is May 30, but we would appreciate if you could book as soon as you are able.